ritaeperjesi/ARainbow/README.md

 - I especially like the turning a historical object into an AR protest, and I'm very sad that the execution is not legally possible.
 - changing to plan B is an easier and cheaper option for execution
 - I tried to solve everything with only asking for opinion from other people, but without asking for hands-on help, which is good for my personal development.
+- rainbows are surprisingly happy to look at.

 #### What didn't work well:
 - I could have started making the rainbow and the technical part already in Berlin